 Unsurprisingly, with these shows, there are also accompanying dining packages that guests can book for breakfast, lunch, or dinner.
 The dining package includes a three-course meal or full buffet and priority seating at the 8:00 p.m. concert at participating Epcot restaurants.
 Prices range from $44 to $70 +tax for adults and $21 to $42 +tax for children.

-We didn’t book a dining package for Disney on Broadway last year, but did have free reserved seating thanks to Disney Vacation Club.
-It was totally unnecessary, as there was ample seating right up until show time.
+We have never booked a dining package for Disney on Broadway last year, and have attended at least a half-dozen times.
+Not once has the entire seating area filled up.
+On several occasions, the seating area was about half-full, and this includes this year (2018) when “off-season” crowds in January and February were significantly larger than normal.
 As such, we wouldn’t recommend purchasing a dining package unless you’re visiting on a busier Saturday, or you really want the best seats possible.

-In our estimation, this is unlike Candlelight Processional, which has developed a following over the course of years with returning guests and first-time visitors.
 Conversely, this is still new, features performers who (for most guests) don’t have the name cachet as the Candlelight narrators, and is held largely during the doldrums of January and February.
-Most weekends, we doubt standby seating will be an issue.
+Most days, we doubt standby seating will be an issue.

 In addition to the dining packages, there are other premium events at the Epcot International Festival of the Arts called “Interactive Workshops.”
 These include watercolor painting, mixed media art, calligraphy, and floral arrangement classes.
 Call 407-WDW-TOUR to book the dining packages or the Interactive Workshops.

-Finally, there’s Figment’s Brush with the Masters Scavenger Hunt (that’s what it was called last year–not sure if the name will differ for 2018), which offers guests the opportunity to sleuth through World Showcase art in search of Figment.
+Finally, there’s Figment’s Brush with the Masters Scavenger Hunt, which offers guests the opportunity to sleuth through World Showcase art in search of Figment.
 We thought this was really clever last year, and look forward to seeing how Figment is hidden in art around World Showcase this year

 The original announcement of the Epcot International Festival of Arts was met with groans from a lot of Disney fans.
 For many, there was a sense of consternation about this, with remarks that Epcot is trying to make the park one year-round “festival.”